How to Keep Love Alive Long After “I Do”!

 For more tips on keeping love alive or for information on capturing all the love of your wonderful wedding day simply contact us!

 Jacqueline and Jay have more than 20 years of journalism and photography experience and have been married for over 16 years in love and covering weddings together as a couple.
 Their home photography base is Southern Maryland but they also cover Maryland, DC, Virginia wedding and Destination weddings anywhere else your heart takes you.
-When they are not covering weddings or creating albums they can often be found at sunrise on the bay with their Jack Russell named Tiger or spinning records dancing in their kitchen or living room with their bird willow singing along.
-They believe that life is about living and feeling life to the fullest and enjoying the moment.
-They love supporting couples on their wedding journey and on their happily ever after.
-They also know that life can sometimes be hard and creating traditions can often be one of the things that supports you when the winds of life blow.
+Supporting couples on their wedding journey and on their happily ever after is a part of the job they love.
+Life can sometimes be hard, and Jay and Jacqueline understand that creating traditions can often be an important thing that can support you when the storm clouds blow in.
 They are artists, poets, adventure travelers, collectors of memories, and lovers for life.